Bethel-sketch/recipe-sharing-hub/README.md

 2. Set environment variables in Vercel Dashboard (`NEXT_PUBLIC_SUPABASE_URL`, `NEXT_PUBLIC_SUPABASE_ANON_KEY`).
 3. Deploy the `main` branch.

-Your live site will be available at `https://recipe-sharing-hub.vercel.app` (or your custom domain).
+The live site will be available at `https://recipe-sharing-hub.vercel.app`.